ivan-tkatchev/tab/README.md

 Instead of loops you'd use sequences and comprehensions.

 The input is fed a file stream, usually the standard input.
-A file stream in `tab` is represented as a sequence of strings, where each string is a line (separated by `\\n`) in the file.
+A file stream in `tab` is represented as a sequence of strings, where each string is a line (separated by `\n`) in the file.

 Built-in functions in `tab` are polymorphic, meaning that a function with the same name will act differently when input arguments of different types.

 You can enable a verbose debug mode to output the precise derivations of types in the input expression:

 * `-v` will output the resulting type of the whole input expression
 * `-vv` will output the resulting type along the the generated virtual machine instruction codes and their types
 * `-vvv` will output the parse tree along with the generated code and resulting type.

 ### Examples ###

+###### 1.

     $ ./tab '@'

-This command is equivalent to `cat`. `@` is a variable holding the top-level input value, which is the stdin as a sequence of strings.
+This command is equivalent to `cat`. `@` is a variable holding the top-level input, which is the stdin as a sequence of strings.
 Printing a sequence means printing each element in the sequence; thus, the effect of this whole expression is to read stdin line-by-line and output each line on stdout.

+###### 2.

     $ ./tab 'sin(pi()/2)'
     1